Corvettefan101/UnduckChrome/README.md

 ## 🙏 Acknowledgements

-*   **Theo Brownlee:** For the brilliant original concept and implementation of [unduck.link](https://unduck.link/).
+*   **Theo Browne:** For the brilliant original concept and implementation of [unduck.link](https://unduck.link/).
 This extension builds upon his innovative work and is meant as an expansion on the original project.
 *   **Cursor:** For Vibe Coding this amazing extension with
 *   **Chat GPT 4.1:** The AI model utilized inside of Cursor to make this all happen
 *   **Gemini 2.5 Flash:** The AI model that assisted writing this readme up